Darkfrobozz/stainless_testing/README.md

 }.ensuring(res => res >= 0)
 ```

-If you run stainless on this file, you should see the following output where most of the text is colored in green.
+If you run stainless on this file, you should see the following output, where most of the text is colored green.

 ```shell
 > stainless src/main/scala/Tutorial.scala